 In 2010, through a partnership with the Madagascar Biodiversity Partnership, the students of EWB-NU were introduced to the people of Kianjavato, Madagascar.
 Kianjavato is a rural commune in the south eastern region of Madagascar and is home to more than 10,000 people.
 When we met with the community, one of their biggest concerns was electrification.

 Kianjavato is many miles from the nearest power grid.
 There is no central electricity, and the homes that do have solar panels have barely enough power for a lamp and a single smartphone.
 Providing electricity was cited by the people of Kianjavato as a priority during our assessment trip in May 2010.
 The best place to begin was providing electricity to power lights in schools.
 Madagascar is one of the poorest nations; the average income is less than $1 per day.
 Currently electricity is supplied by a few gas generators.
 With gas at $6/gallon in Madagascar, power is essentially non-existent in Kianjavato.

-Our ProgressOur chapter has been working with the community since 2011 to address this issue by developing plans to install small solar power systems at schools to provide power for lights and computers.
-In May 2012 EWB-USA NU installed a solar power system for lights in one classroom at the main primary school in Kianjavato.
-This system will be used for evening classes for students studying for the examinations as well as for adult literacy classes.
+Our ProgressOur chapter has been working with parents, students, and the local government since 2011 to address the power issue by developing plans to install small solar power systems at schools to provide power for lights and computers.
+In May 2012, our team installed our first solar power system for lights in one classroom at the main primary school in Kianjavato.
+Since then, we have completed 7 additional installations in 6 schools in Kianjavato.
+These systems are used for evening classes for students studying for examinations, as well as for adult literacy classes.

 The solar power travel team and community members installg solar panels at a school in Kianjavato, Madagascar (May 2012).